logzio/documentation/docs/shipping/Code/dotnet.md

 PM> Install-Package Serilog.Sinks.Logz.Io
 ```

-#### Configure the sink

-There are 2 ways to use Serilog:

-1. Using a configuration file
-2. In the code

-###### Using a configuration file
+### Configure the sink in a configuration file

-Create `appsettings.json` file and copy the following configuration:
+Create an `appsettings.json` file and copy this configuration:

 ```json
 {